woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

   mvn clean install

 This will clean previous runs, compile your code, execute any unit tests that you might have created (which is highly recommended, by the way), and create a JAR file in the :file:`target` directory.

-.. todo:: We should either say more about creating unit tests here, or not mention them at all, as it seems odd to mention them here and here only.

-.. todo:: What will the file be called?
+The JAR file name is controlled by the name given to the project upon creation (wps-demo in this example).

 Copy this JAR file inside the ``webapps/geoserver/WEB-INF/lib`` directory and then restart GeoServer.
 Once GeoServer is running again, you can verify that the new process was deployed successfully by running the WPS Request Builder.
 The WPS Request Builder is a utility that can run tests of existing WPS processes through the UI.
 You can access this utility by navigating to the :guilabel:`WPS Request Builder` inside the :guilabel:`Demos` section of the `GeoServer Web Admin Interface <../../../geoserver/webadmin/>`_.

 Once in the WPS request builder, select the process called ``gs:splitPolygon`` from the dropdown.
 The request builder will generate the necessary interface to be able to test the process, based on the parameters and expected outputs described in the capabilities of the process.

-.. todo:: Would be nice to have a screenshot of the WPS request builder with the new process in the drop down selected.

 An example of a request using the WPS Request Builder with our custom Split Polygon WPS process is shown below, taking a polygon and a line as parameters to the request